Although we are proud that the model is known around the world, we would like to

 Erhvervshus Sjælland and Food and Bio Cluster Denmark

-Denmark must be a global beacon in biosolutions, supporting the sustainable biotechnologies of the future and the transition to more energy-efficient, bio-based and climate-neutral production worldwide.
-In doing so, Region Zealand is taking the lead in creating the optimal framework for developing, testing and scaling up biotechnology products and solutions that contribute to greening Denmark.
-The effort will ensure a skilled workforce, create jobs and economic growth, and help entrepreneurs and companies to get closer to the market and thus achieve higher profits.
+Biosolutions Zealand is a global beacon of biosolutions.
+The consortium supports the sustainable biotechnologies of the future and the transition to more energy-friendly, bio-based and climate-neutral production worldwide.
+The geography is Region Zealand, which thus takes the lead and creates the optimal framework for developing, testing and scaling up biotechnological products and solutions that contribute to making Denmark greener.
+The effort will ensure economic growth and also help SMEs enter the biosolutions market.

 01/01 2023 - 01/01 2026